JuegaTade7175/algol68-vscode-genie-setup/SECURITY.md

 ## Supported Versions

 This project is a configuration setup and does not maintain versioned releases.
-The latest version of the repository (main branch) is always considered the supported version.
+The latest version of the repository is always considered the supported version.